alan-turing-institute/KnowledgeFlows/report/report.md

 |-------------------------|-------------------------|--------------------------|---------------------|

+[CountsFlows]: figures/CountsIndustriesBetweenTransitions.png
+![Distribution of the observed transitions between industries in the period from 2009 to 2018 and using the flow algorithm. \label{CountsFlows}][CountsFlows]

 ### Comparison between "flows" and "connections"

 As seen in the previous tables, both connections and flows have compatible general results, the correlation between the SR weight between transition pairs observed in both samples for the same period of time is in the order of 0.98.

-The connection algorithm provides around 350 more pairs of industries than the **flow** algorithm, this is caused by the intrinsic property of the **connection** algorithm that considers all possible transitions in the period of 2 years, then increasing the probability of pairs of industries with more than 10 events.
+The connection algorithm provides around 350 more pairs of industries than the **flow** algorithm (undirected transitions), this is caused by the intrinsic property of the **connection** algorithm that considers all possible transitions in the period of 2 years, then increasing the probability of pairs of industries with more than 10 events.

-Figure \ref{Missing} shows the distribution of weights for the transitions found on the **connection** matrix and non existing on the **flows** matrix, in this sample 95% of the missing entries have less than 15 counts, showing that the transitions not pass the 10 count cut in the flow matrix.
+Figure \ref{Missing} shows the distribution of weights for the transitions found on the **connection** matrix and non existing on the **flows** matrix, for the period form 2009 to 2018.
+In this sample 95% of the missing entries have less than 15 counts.

 Table 9 shows the top transitions in the **connection** matrix and missing in the **flow** matrix (ordered by **SR** weight).